originalsouth/saw_bench/README.md

 # saw_bench
-Benchmark a bunch of programming languages by enumerating self avoiding random walks.
+Benchmark a bunch of programming languages by enumerating self avoiding walks.

 ```
 /* By BC van Zuiden -- Leiden, November 2016 */